elementalsecurity/sec-arch/09_case_studies_and_examples/pci_dss_for_custom_ecommerce.md

 - SOC reduced alert fatigue by prioritizing CHD-related anomaly detections

 ### Lessons Learned
-- Tokenization is your friend — moving CHD handling to third-party JS reduced audit complexity
+- Tokenization is your friend by moving CHD handling to third-party JS reduced audit complexity
 - Early alignment with developers on OWASP Top 10 remediation saved rework late in testing
-- Treat PCI DSS like a system design problem, not just a checklist — architecture drove compliance
+- Treat PCI DSS like a system design problem, not just a checklist AND architecture drove compliance

 ---